DrugLib.com — Drug Information Portal

 2.4

 Other adverse reactions reported in clinical studies were abdominal pain, dizziness, hypersensitivity (including rash, pruritus, urticaria, and angioedema) and pancreatitis.
-The following laboratory abnormalities have also been reported: dipstick-positive proteinuria and microscopic hematuria [ see Warnings and Precautions ]; elevated creatine phosphokinase, transaminases, glucose, glutamyl transpeptidase, alkaline phosphatase, and bilirubin; and thyroid function abnormalities.
+The following laboratory abnormalities have also been reported: dipstick-positive proteinuria and microscopic hematuria [see ]; elevated creatine phosphokinase, transaminases, glucose, glutamyl transpeptidase, alkaline phosphatase, and bilirubin; and thyroid function abnormalities.
+Warnings and Precautions

-Adverse Reactions CRESTOR 40 mg Placebo
+Adverse Reactions CRESTOR 40 mg

 Myalgia